iggredible/Learn-Vim/ch15_command-line_mode.md

 In this chapter, you will learn various tips and tricks for the command-line mode.

-## Entering And Exiting The Command-line Mode
+## Entering and Exiting the Command-line Mode

 The command-line mode is a mode in itself, just like normal mode, insert mode, and visual mode.
 When you are in this mode, the cursor goes to the bottom of the screen where you can type in different commands.